KhashiGh/khashi.github.io/index.md

       url: "/files/Kashi_CV.pdf"
     - label: "Job Market Paper"
       url: "/files/JMP_Kashi.pdf"
-excerpt: "PhD Candidate in Applied Economics at the University of Memphis"
+excerpt: "PhD Candidate in Applied Economics at the University of Illinois Urbana-Champaign"
 ---
 Welcome to my academic website.
 I am a PhD Candidate in Applied Economics at the University of Illinois Urbana-Champaign.